linshixun/astivetoolkit/README.md

 NOTE: The script will generate the Astive Server and the SDK.
 You can find the assemblies in folder 'dist'.

+## Getting Started With Astive

+A good way to start building apps with Astive is by reading the [wiki](https://github.com/fonoster/astivetoolkit/wiki/GuideHelloWorldTutorial).
+There you will find detail information in how to build, test, and deploy your apps.

 ## Author

 Core team: